-COMPLAINT HANDLING/REPORTING:
+COMPLAINT HANDLING / REPORTING:

-All product complaints relating to safety, efficacy, or performance of the product should be reported immediately to Alphatec Spine by telephone, e-mail, or letter, per contact information below.
+All product complaints relating to safety, efficacy or performance of the product should be reported immediately to Alphatec Spine by telephone, e-mail, or letter, per contact information below.
 All complaints should be accompanied by name, part number, and lot numbers.
-The person formulating the complaint should provide his/her name, address, and as many details as possible.
-You may contact Customer Service directly at: customerservice@atecspine.com.
+The person formulating the complaint should provide their name, address, and as many details as possible.
+You may contact Customer Service directly at customerservice@atecspine.com For Surgical Technique, Guides or additional information regarding the products, please contact

-For Surgical Technique Guides or additional information regarding the products, please contact your local representative or Alphatec Spine, Inc. Customer Service directly at customerservice@atecspine.com.
+For Surgical Technique Guides or additional information regarding the products, please contact your local representative or Alphatec Spine, Inc., Customer Service directly customerservice@atecspine.com.

-CAUTION: Federal law (USA) restricts these devices to sale by or on the order R{only} of a physician.
+$R{ m only}$ CAUTION: Federal law (USA) restricts these devices to sale by or on the order of a physician.